 Most servers don’t make that much from their fixed wages.
 It’s mostly the tips.
 And you kind of have to be that one always polite, pleasant server with a constant smile on their face to get decent tips.
 Very hard when all you want to do is go home and recharge.

-The last one of our list of the worst jobs for introverts.
 Everything we said about servers applies to bartender jobs as well.
 You know the concept of a bartender being best friends with everybody?
 Not happening once your social battery runs out.
 Which happens rather quickly when you are an introvert.

 With that said..
 Don’t be dejected and feel like “at this point I can’t work anywhere”.
 Fortunately everything is moving towards digital and even if that didn’t happen (which is very unlikely) there are plenty of jobs that introverts can enjoy.
 We will go through them later so stay tuned!